Soft Condorcet Optimization for Ranking of General Agents: Discussion

 \section{Discussion}

-The experimental results show various properties of SCO ratings, but which algorithm should be used to compute them in general?
+Which algorithm should be used to compute SCO ratings?
 In our experience, sigmoidal programming produced similar results to standard gradient descent using the sigmoid loss; however, it sometimes suffered from numerical instability and was hard to scale to large number of agents due to programs requiring $m^2$ variables.
+Hence, we recommend using the sigmoidal programming approach only when there are a relatively low number of alternatives.
 The Fenchel-Young loss is convex and hence gradient descent is guaranteed to converge to a global minimum; however, Condorcet winners (when they exist) are not necessarily top-ranked at that global minimum.
-Its practical performance is comparable to the sigmoid loss and slightly better in the large Diplomacy problem.
-Both the sigmoid and Fenchel-Young losses can be optimized online (batch size $|B| = 1$) and work particularly well in approximating the optimal rankings when a large portion of evaluation data is missing and in complex ranking problem like Diplomacy.
+The practical performance of Fenchel-Young loss minimization is comparable to sigmoid loss minimization and slightly better in the large Diplomacy problem.
+Both the sigmoid and Fenchel-Young losses are minimized by gradient descent so can be optimized online (batch size $|B| = 1$) and work particularly well in approximating the optimal rankings when a large portion of the evaluation data is missing.

-This is further illustrated in Figure~\ref{fig:loss-landscapes}, where we plot two landscapes of the Fenchel-Young and sigmoid losses for the same data over three agents, using the example of vote profiles in Equation~\ref{eq:example}.
+The differences between sigmoid and Fenchel-Young loss minimization is further illustrated in Figure~\ref{fig:loss-landscapes}, where we plot two landscapes of the Fenchel-Young and sigmoid losses for the same data over three agents, using the example of vote profiles in Equation~\ref{eq:example}.
 Since both losses are invariant by adding a constant, we plot over a 2D slice, for all values of $\theta$ with the same sum.
 As discussed above, the Fenchel-Young loss is strictly convex, its global minimizer exists is found by gradient descent.
 Like Elo, it favours the win rate and assigns the highest rating not to the Condorcet winner $C$, but to $A$.
 In contrast, the sigmoid loss is nonconvex, and has no global minimizer (it keeps decreasing at infinity).
 Optimizing over constrained rating, it assigns the highest rating to the Condorcet winner $C$.